 4. Allow for more time if you need rentals, or your kids are going to ski camp, which you should register for in advance (holiday weeks do sell out).

 5. There is a reason ski lessons are pricey – they’re worth it!
 In a few hours your kids can learn skills that will last a life time, and save your relationship.

 6. Lunch early, or late, and head to the less popular lifts when the wave of procrastinators arrive, you will have more fresh cord and more slope space.

-7. You don’t have to go to a big ski resort to have big fun.
+7. You don’t have to choose a big ski resort to have big fun.
 Smaller ski areas have smaller price tags, with ski school, rentals and everything you need in an easier to manage base.

-8. If you are staying overnight, get the details on your lodging situation.
+8. If you are staying overnight, get the details on your lodging situation so you pack properly for a ski condo.
 If there’s a hot tub, pool and a full kitchen, you will be glad you brought swimsuits, a dinner, breakfast, and beer, for example.

-9. Find out about local events and specials, you don’t want to miss the fireworks, but you may want to avoid the crush for free wings at happy hour with little kids in tow.
+9. Research local events and specials, you don’t want to miss the fireworks, but you may want to avoid the crush for free wings at happy hour with little kids in tow.

 10. Remember, skiing is supposed to be fun.
 Take it easy, take photos and hot cocoa breaks with your young skiers.
 You want your family to love skiing, and long to do it again!